Felix-Weissenbach/Youtube-Mini-Player-Button-Restorer/README.md

 # YouTube Mini Player Button Restorer

-A Chrome extension that brings back the missing mini player button on YouTube videos.
+A Firefox extension that brings back the missing mini player button on YouTube videos.

 ## Overview